EcdysisFoundation/metaformer_ecdysis/README.md

 ## Dataset generation

 Image selection CSV files are generated on Ecdysis01 in `/srv/bugbox3/bugbox3/core/management/commands/...`.
 Copy this file to `/dataset_generation/training_selections.csv` .
 See expected format in `dataset_generation/data.py` We version each training with a name (example DATASET_NAME).
-This name is used in directory creation and is later returned in the inference response.
+This name is used in directory creation.

 To initiate dataset generation